Chart Color Schemes

 Educational outcomes in Nathalia fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates of 14.5%, significantly lower than the Victorian average of 33.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 10.6%, followed by graduate diplomas (2.1%) and postgraduate qualifications (1.8%).
-Trade and technical skills are prominent, with 39.0% of residents aged 15+ holding vocational credentials – advanced diplomas (9.5%) and certificates (29.5%).
+The area's university qualification rate is 14.5%, significantly lower than Victoria's average of 33.4%.
+Bachelor degrees are the most common at 10.6%, followed by graduate diplomas (2.1%) and postgraduate qualifications (1.8%).
+Vocational credentials are prevalent, with 39.0% of residents aged 15 and above holding them, including advanced diplomas (9.5%) and certificates (29.5%).
+Educational participation is high, with 26.0% of residents currently enrolled in formal education, including 9.2% in primary, 9.1% in secondary, and 1.6% in tertiary education.

-Educational participation is high, with 26.0% of residents currently enrolled in formal education.
+Educational participation is notably high, with 26.0% of residents currently enrolled in formal education.
 This includes 9.2% in primary education, 9.1% in secondary education, and 1.6% pursuing tertiary education.

 Frequently Asked Questions - Education